cottonmalone/dudu-bot/README.md

 If you have any questions, please contact me on discord.
 I will be more than happy to help troubleshoot any problems.
 My discord is: fishguy6564#1228

+**Known Bugs**
+- Linkcode isn't dm'd for the first seed check when the bot is first booted up it seems.
+I'll work on a patch as soon as possible, but for now, devs can simply invoke the first $CheckMySeed and let the bot time itself out.
+Any searches after that will properly dm the unique code to users.

 **Planned Features:**
 - Dump .pk8 file from offered pokemon from trade and send it via discord.
 - Check a offered Pokemon's IVs.